eved1018/InterfaceExtension/ReadMe.md

 * Intercaat may not understand pdbs with insertion codes so pdb-tools fixinsert function is run to reformat the pdb. (https://github.com/haddocking/pdb-tools).
 * for extended mutants argument(-m) please use upper case three letter amino acid name separated by a comma without spaces.
 * if qhull is not downloaded then pyhull will be used (wrapper for qhull).
 For more info on pyhull see https://github.com/materialsvirtuallab/pyhull.
 To use qhull downloaded it (http://www.qhull.org/), update the contents of intercaat_config.ini in 'scripts/intercaatmaster' folder  and use the -qh flag in the command line.
+* if Scrwl4 isnt working delete the -p section of the alias.

 ### Solvent Radius Expansion:
 Increasing -sr increases the Rw.